SchwarzIT/onyx/apps/docs/src/basics/appearance.md

 ## Spacing

 Spacing between elements or components are essential for creating visual hierarchy.
-Only with a consitent use you can create homogenous and visual appealing interfaces that work on all devices.
+Only with a consistent use you can create homogenous and visual appealing interfaces that work on all devices.
 Therefore layout spacings and margins are pending on the [column grid](/basics/breakpoints_grid), that is based on the breakpoint or screen size.
 For more information about your provided screendesign please contact your assigned XU-Designer.

 ### Space tokens